Serving in Ministry for Over 30 Years

 I am newly married to a wonderful man who is a carrier of Hope and Joy.
 Paul wholeheartedly loves, supports and nurtures me.
 I am truly a blessed woman!
 I cherish my five amazing adult children (Hannah, Jeremiah, Hadassah, Josiah and Jesse) and celebrate the deep connection I share with each one.
 I also have a wonderful son-in-love (Micah) and four delicious grandchildren (Aridai, Aurora, Asher and Rilian) who I take great delight in!

-My journey has been wrought with many difficulties, but Jesus has proven to be fully committed to finishing the work He began in me 37 years ago.
+My journey has been wrought with many difficulties, but Jesus has proven to be fully committed to finishing the work He began in me 40 years ago.
 I have been convinced that God’s heart is not only inclined towards me but He also has great affection for me.
-My walk with the Lord feels a delightful dance and following His movements is my greatest joy!
+My walk with the Lord feels like a delightful dance and following His movements is my greatest joy!
 Even when He leads me to do the unexpected, I am confident in His kind and faithful leadership.

 I’ve learned the importance of being mindful of His nearness and how essential it is to remain consistently grateful throughout my days.
 My ongoing conversation with Holy Spirit has established a rest within me that, I hope, is tangible to others.